 The goal with both non-invasive or traditional nose surgery is to create improved harmony and balance between your nose and facial features.
 Your reshaped nose should not draw attention to itself, but become a complement to your natural beauty.

 What to Expect After Rhinoplasty

-Some pain, swelling, stuffiness, and intermittent bleeding is to be expected after rhinoplasty.
-Most patients take 1 week off from work for recovery, but Dr. Rodwell will provide full post-operative instructions.
+Some pain, swelling, stuffiness, and intermittent bleeding are to be expected after rhinoplasty.
+Most patients take one week off from work for recovery.
+Dr. Rodwell will provide full post-operative instructions.